 From the fifth five year plan (1974 – 78) onwards has been a marked shift in the approach to women’s issues from welfare to development.
 In recent years, the empowerment of women has been recognized as the central issue in determining the status of women.
 The National Commission of Women was set up by an Act of Parliament in 1990 to safeguard the right and legal entitlements of women.

-Data was collected from the serving teachers both male and female.
-A questionnaire of 5 enquiries were presented by investigator and presented to the age group of 25-40 years of different schools.
+Data was collected from the serving teachers: both male and female.
+A questionnaire of 5 inquiries was presented by the investigator and presented to the age group of 25-40 years of different schools.

-More and more educational institutions should be open in rural area as well.
+2. More and more educational institutions should be open in rural areas as well.

-More and more job opportunities should be given to girls both in rural as well as urban areas.
+4. More job opportunities should be given to girls both in rural, as well as, urban areas.

-Several campaign’s should be started to bring attitudinal change in society towards girls
+5. Several campaigns should be started to bring an attitudinal change in society towards girls.